TommyVerc/TommyVerc/README.md

 - 🌱 I’m currently learning Flutter

-- ⚡ Fun fact: I keep night shift swithed on at all times
+- ⚡ Fun fact: You can't hum if you hold your nose

 </td></tr>
 <br/>